 We acknowledge the positive impact that antibiotics can have on animal health and welfare, however, there are valid concerns regarding the use of antibiotics in animals raised for food.
 Where such treatments are used within our supply chain, they must be administered responsibly and in accordance with relevant EU regulation, as outlined in our Meat Position Statement.

-All of the meat used within Kerry Foods is sourced from approved farms and in 2018 our responsible sourcing and procurement teams have been working with suppliers to better understand the challenges within our most significant meat categories; Chicken, Pork and Beef.
+All of the meat used within Kerry Foods is sourced from approved farms and our responsible sourcing and procurement teams work with suppliers to better understand the challenges within our most significant meat categories; Chicken, Pork and Beef.

 Our work has focused on a number of areas that are critical for more sustainable meat production and our engagment with suppliers has been based around practices at farm level.
 Our areas of focus include: